Best Oatmeal Cookies

 Once the dough balls are on the parchment paper, gently and ever-so-slightly press the tops down.
 This will ensure even baking.

-Instead of baking, you can also freeze the oatmeal cookie dough balls to bake them later.
+Instead of baking, you can also freeze the oatmeal cookie dough balls

 2. Transfer to an airtight, freezer-friendly container (I recommend either a glass storage container or a freezer-friendly ziplock bag).